 Form Description Adaptive?
-Adaptive Oral Reading Assigned by default.
-Directs students into either oral reading fluency and comprehension or foundational skills, depending on each student's performance on Sentence Reading Fluency.
-Directs students into either oral reading fluency and comprehension or foundational skills.
+Adaptive Oral Assigned by default.
+Directs students into either oral reading fluency and comprehension Yes Reading or foundational skills, depending on each student's performance on Sentence Reading Fluency.
 Content is presented according to adaptive test logic based on student performance within the test session.
-Yes Foundational Skills Assesses Phonological Awareness, Phonics & Word Recognition, and Language Comprehension.
+Foundational Assesses Phonological Awareness, Phonics & Word Recognition, and Language Yes Skills Comprehension.
 This form does not route any students into oral reading passages.
-Yes Foundational Skills- Beginner Assesses both the decoding and language comprehension foundational skills, but it includes only the first four measures in the skill progressions for phonics and phonological awareness, plus print concepts.
-This test is intended for fall testing of Pre-K students and kindergarteners who have not been to Pre-K. Yes Passages Only Contains reading passages and comprehension questions and does not measure any foundational skills.
+Foundational Assesses both the decoding and language comprehension foundational skills, but it Yes Skills-Beginner includes only the first four measures (Levels 1 and 2 found in table 2.3) in the skill progressions for phonics and phonological awareness, plus print concepts.
+This test is intended for pre-kindergarten students and for fall testing of kindergarteners who have not been to Pre-K. Passages Only Contains reading passages and comprehension questions and does not measure any Yes foundational skills.
 This form is an option for students who can read connected text and for students who have tested into the oral reading pathway on previous administrations.
 Picture Book/Graphic Novel and Sentence Reading Fluency are included in this format, but there is no sentence reading threshold score required to move on to passage reading.
-Yes

-Table 2.2.
-Spanish MAP Reading Fluency Test Forms
+Table 2.3 Spanish MAP Reading Fluency Test Forms

-In the Adaptive Oral Reading form, students are routed to either Oral Reading Fluency with passages or to Foundational Skills based on their performance at the beginning of the assessment.
-Both formats present content adaptively and present the same measures, with the exception of the Oral Reading measures, which are only on the Oral Reading Fluency forms, and Print Concepts, which is only on the Foundational Skills-Beginner form.
+In the Adaptive Oral Reading form, students are routed either to Oral Reading Fluency with passages or to Foundational Skills based on their performance at the beginning of the assessment (with the exception of students in grade 4+, who will always route to Oral Reading Fluency).
+The Foundational Skills section of the Adaptive Oral Reading form mirrors the Foundational Skills form and all forms present content adaptively.